makerdao/mips/MIP0/MIPx-SIF.md

 **[MIPx-c5]** Payouts and claim managament.
 Describes the process for deciding and managing claims

-**[MIPx-c6]** Permissionless implementation of claim management.
-Describe futur permissionless implementation of the claim management process to gradually decentralze

-**[MIPx-c7]** Investment managament.
-Describes the process and policies for investing SIF funds
+**[MIPx-c6]** Investment managament.
+Describes the process and policies for investing SIF funds.

-**[MIPx-c8]** Permissionless implementation of investment management
+---

-**[MIPx-c9]** DAO resolution.
+**[MIPx-c7]** DAO resolution.
 Describes the DAO Resolution with which MakerDAO can instruct the SIF Foundation to act.

-**[MIPx-c10]** Adding a Supervisor Process.
+**[MIPx-c8]** Adding a Supervisor Process.
 Describes the process of adding a Supervisor at the SIF Foundation.

-**[MIPx-c11]** Removing a Supervisor Process.
+**[MIPx-c9]** Removing a Supervisor Process.
 Describes the process of removing a Supervisor at the SIF Foundation.

-**[MIPx-c12]** Adding a Director Process.
-Describes the process of adding a Director at the RWA Foundation.
+**[MIPx-c10]** Adding a Director Process.
+Describes the process of adding a Director at the SIF Foundation.

-**[MIPx-c12]** Removing a Director Process.
-Describes the process of removing a Director at the RWA Foundation.
+**[MIPx-c11]** Removing a Director Process.
+Describes the process of removing a Director at the SIF Foundation.

 **[MIPx-c12]** Creation of Committee Process.
-Describes the process of adding a Committee at the RWA Foundation.
+Describes the process of adding a Committee at the SIF Foundation.

-**[MIPx-c12]** Termination of Committee.
-Describes the process of removing a Committee at the RWA Foundation.
+**[MIPx-c13]** Termination of Committee.
+Describes the process of removing a Committee at the SIF Foundation.

-**[MIPx-c12]**  Creation of Authorized Signer.
-Describes the process of adding an Authorized Signer at the RWA Foundation.
+**[MIPx-c14]**  Creation of Authorized Signer.
+Describes the process of adding an Authorized Signer at the SIF Foundation.

-**[MIPx-c12]**   Termination of Authorized Signer.
-Describes the process of removing an Authorized Signer at the RWA Foundation.
+**[MIPx-c15]**   Termination of Authorized Signer.
+Describes the process of removing an Authorized Signer at the SIF Foundation.

 ## Motivation

 - Self-insurance is a well known risk management technique that consists in setting funds aside for compensating for a possible future loss.
 Typically self insurance is used to retain risks when they can not be transferred to third parties through traditional instruments such as insurances.

-- MakerDAO is not a company nor will be incorporated as a legal entity, rather an open network of public collaboration.
-Hence, stakeholder involved in the ecosystem are exposed to increased legal risk.
-The Self Insurance Fund is an ideal instrument to de-risk involvement in MakerDAO and manage professionally legal risk.
+- MakerDAO is an open network of public collaboration.
+MakerDAO is not a company nor will be incorporated as a legal entity.
+Hence, stakeholders involved in the ecosystem are exposed to increased legal risk.
+The Self Insurance Fund is an ideal instrument to de-risk involvement in MakerDAO and manage professionally legal risks.

 ## Specification / Proposal Details

-[MIPx-c1] SIF requirements: Outline the requirements for the SIF
+**[MIPx-c1]}** SIF requirements: Outline the requirements for the SIF

-Must follow the multisig process outlined in MIP47: MakerDAO Multisignature Wallet Management.
-It must include a wallet address, official Point of Contact, and Comptroller signers must be publicly verified.
+Initial 5M funding will be sent to a multisig, which must follow the process outlined in [MIP47: MakerDAO Multisignature Wallet Management]  (https://mips.makerdao.com/mips/details/MIP47#sentence-summary) It must include a wallet address, official Point of Contact, and Comptroller signers must be publicly verified.

-Funding provided in DAI

-Beneficiary of Multisg is Maker Governance.
-Funds not used after [xxx] months will be returned to Governance
+Beneficiary of Multisig is Maker Governance.
+Funds not used after xxx months will be returned to Governance.

-[MIPx-c2] SIF funding process: A process component that provides clarity on the governance process to approve and execute payouts to the SIF.
+**[MIPx-c2] SIF funding process:]** Describes the governance process to approve and execute future payouts to the SIF.

 The process is as follows:

 MIPx-c3 subproposal is submitted.

-MIPx-c3 subproposals must use the template located at [xxx] md.
+MIPx-c3 subproposals must use the template located at [xxx.md].
 This template is considered ratified once this MIP moves to Accepted status.

-Upon approval of the MIPx-c subproposal, funds would be transferred first to the escrow multisig.
+Upon approval of the MIPx-c subproposal, funds would be transferred to the escrow multisig.
 The funds in escrow must be in a multi-sig with signatory requirements of a minimum of two Comptrollers.
 Funds must be held in escrow, only released when two Comptrollers sign off.

-Funding Implementation
+**[Funding Implementation]**

 Transfer of DAI from the protocol will take DAI from the Surplus Buffer if available.
 If funding a MIP55c3 subproposal would result in a FLOP auction, Governance Facilitator(s) will use established communication channels to ensure the community is informed.